Royal Ballet of Cambodia: Revival in refugee camps and Cambodia

-The dance tradition suffered setbacks during the Khmer Rouge regime, during which many dancers were put to death in the genocide.
-90 percent of all Cambodian classical artists perished between 1975 and 1979 due to execution, torture, starvation, and exhaustion.
+Khmer classical dance training was resurrected in the refugee camps in eastern Thailand with the few surviving Khmer dancers.
+Many dances and dance dramas were also recreated at the Royal University of Fine Arts in Cambodia.
 After the Vietnamese ousted the Khmer Rouge in 1979, dancers gathered to collectively reconstruct the repertoire.
-Those who survived wandered out from hiding, found one another, and formed "colonies" in order to revive their sacred traditions, under the leadership of former prima ballerina Voan Savay.
+Those who survived came out of hiding, and in time managed to find one another.
+They formed "colonies" to keep their sacred traditions alive, under the leadership of Voan Savay, a former prima ballerina.